jboss-developer/jboss-eap-quickstarts/shrinkwrap-resolver/README.md

 This quickstart demonstrates the use of ShrinkWrap Resolver in Red Hat JBoss Enterprise Application Platform.

-With the advent of Maven and other build systems, typically thirdparty libraries and our own dependent modules are obtained from a backing software repository.
+With the advent of Maven and other build systems, typically third party libraries and our own dependent modules are obtained from a backing software repository.
 In this case we supply a series of coordinates which uniquely identifies an artifact in the repository, and resolve the target files from there.

 That is precisely the aim of the ShrinkWrap Resolver project; it is a Java API to obtain artifacts from a repository system.